born4web/install_gitea/README.md

 Installation is as close as possible to official Gitea doccumentation recommendations (directory locations, permissions, ownerships,...).

 For any installation script you will need bash_script_library.sh also, because it has some helpfull piece of code I use.

+Best way to use it is to git clone this repository inside your home directory and then make choosen script executable and run installation...

 1. SQLite - install_gitea_sqlite_download_gitea.sh
 - tries to download gitea from their website